Football Betting Odds

 Half-time & Full-time

-When betting on football, there tends to always be a team favoured over the other, and at times it can be tricky to find the odds you want on a particular match, so the half-time/full-time market can be used to provide a more favourable price and a better payout option.
+When betting on football, there tends to always be a team favored over the other, and at times it can be tricky to find the odds you want on a particular match, so the half-time/full-time market can be used to provide a more favorable price and a better payout option.

 This market allows punters to pick the team they think will be winning the match at half-time and full-time.
 For example, if Chelsea is playing West Ham at home, you might fancy the hosts to win both halves, where they would be required to be at least one goal up in the first 45 minutes and the second 45 minutes.